Skip to main content

 • Certain cochlear implants

-Individuals with any of these contraindications will be screened only with mammography.
+πŸ“ŒNote: Individuals with any of these, will only be screened with mammogram.

 Back to Top